Invariant cone and synchronization state stability of the mean field models: Proof of the Main result

 \section{Proof of the Main result}

 We prove in this Section the Main result of Section \ref{Section:Introduction}.
-For this, we consider the Winfree model \eqref{equation:WinfreeModel} and recall that $\Phi^t$ is its flow.
-Without loss of generality we put $x=(x_1,\ldots,x_n):=\Phi^t(x)$.
-As is stated in the Main result, we will focus on the case when the Winfree model satisfies the hypothesis \text{H} .
-To prove the Main result, for $(\gamma,\kappa)\in U$ and $x\in C_{\gamma,\kappa}^n$ (as defined in equation\eqref{invariantwinfreeset}) we consider the {\it linearized Winfree model}
+We consider the Winfree model \eqref{equation:WinfreeModel} and its associated flow $\Phi^t$.
+We recall that the Winfree model satisfies the hypothesis \text{(H)}.
+The {\it linearized Winfree model} is given by